- International Antitrust

 Mr. Robins has had leadership roles in obtaining antitrust approvals in a number of complex transactions, including:

 - On behalf of Perrigo Inc. in connection with its $160 million acquisition of Velcera, Inc. (Federal Trade Commission)

-- On behalf of Pearson plc in connection with its joint venture of Penguin and Random House (Bertelsmann) (approvals pending)
+- On behalf of Pearson plc in connection with its joint venture of Penguin and Random House (Bertelsmann) (Department of Justice)

 - On behalf of General Cable in connection with its acquisition of Alcan Cable from Rio Tinto (Department of Justice)